Timi Melei

-Timi Melei is a Tuvaluan politician and Cabinet Minister.
+Timi Melei is a Tuvaluan politician.

 Melei worked as an officer of the Tuvalu Police Force.
 He did not attend secondary school as a teenager, but returned at age eighteen to learn English.
-He later studied at Victoria University of Wellington in new Zealand, graduating in 2016 with a Masters in Criminology.
+He later studied at Victoria University of Wellington in New Zealand, graduating in 2016 with a Masters in Criminology.

 He was elected to the Parliament of Tuvalu at the 2019 Tuvaluan general election, and appointed Minister for Education, Youth & Sports in the cabinet of Kausea Natano.

+During his term as minister the Ministry of Education, Youth and Sports, launched the Tuvalu Learning Project (TuLEP) to strengthen the quality of education and service delivery for pre-school children.
+This five-year project, which commenced in 2020, was funded by a grant of US$14 million from the World Bank, with the project including: training of teachers; resourcing of pre-school centers with learning materials, age-appropriate readers and playgroup kits.
+TuLEP also includes funding for internet connectivity in all outer island schools to facilitate online learning and communications.

+He was appointed as a Member of Council of the University of the South Pacific.

+He was re-elected in the 2024 Tuvaluan general election.